The Greek prefix epi– means something like *on, over” and occurs in several English words. Here are some writing-related words that begin with it.

 epithalamium – This is a Greek word meaning “nuptial song” Ancient poets Pindar, Sappho and Catullus wrote them.
 The most famous one in English, Epithalamion, was written by Edmund Spenser for his own wedding.

-4 Responses to ““Epi-” Words for Writers”
+7 thoughts on ““Epi-” Words for Writers”

 I was very amused by those epitaphs. 😀